superLinga/baseDesign/README.md

-#title baseDesign
+Design basic application module, easy to develop and use
 #author 851038085@qq.com
-#describe Design basic application module, easy to develop and use